Jumio/mobile-sdk-ios/docs/integration_guide.md

 For more details, please refer to our [Workflow Description Guide](https://support.jumio.com/hc/en-us/articles/4408958923803-KYX-Workflows-User-Guide).

-Identity Verification has to be activated for your account.
-If you use Identity Verification, make sure the necessary frameworks are linked to your app project:
+Selfie Verification has to be activated for your account.
+If you use Selfie Verification, make sure the necessary frameworks are linked to your app project:
 * `iProov.framework`

-ℹ️&nbsp;&nbsp;__Note:__ Identity Verification requires portrait orientation in your app.
+ℹ️&nbsp;&nbsp;__Note:__ Selfie Verification requires portrait orientation in your app.

 ### Transaction Identifiers
 There are several options in order to uniquely identify specific transactions. `customerInternalReference` allows you to specify your own unique identifier for a certain scan (max.
 100 characters).
 Use `reportingCriteria`, to identify the scan in your reports (max.
 100 characters).
 You can also set a unique identifier for each user using `userReference` (max.
 100 characters).